 College e-mail addresses are assigned to all Columbia College applicants (see Resources).
-The Financial Aid Office corresponds with students via e-mail and CougarTrack's Self-Service Financial Aid regarding the status of their financial aid application and notification of financial aid estimated offers.
+The Financial Aid Office corresponds with students via e-mail and MyPortal's Self-Service Financial Aid regarding the status of their financial aid application and notification of estimated financial aid offers.
 Correspondence sent via e-mail is not sent via postal mail.
 Students should check their College e-mail on a regular basis and are responsible for information sent even when school is not in session.

-Students may access their financial aid estimate(s) through the CougarTrack link on Columbia College's website.
+Students may access their financial aid estimate(s) through the MyPortal link on Columbia College's website.
 The financial aid offer and associated links in the notification discuss eligibility requirements and other important information.
-Students should carefully review their electronic notifications and are responsible to read and understand all included information.
+Students should carefully review their electronic notifications and are responsible for reading and understanding all included information.
 Students should accept or decline the aid that is offered to them through the financial aid offer process.
 Students must provide documentation if they are receiving an outside form of financial assistance not listed in the financial aid notification.